yafrani/TTPlab/README.md

    http://cs.adelaide.edu.au/~optlog/CEC2014COMP_InstancesNew/

 3. the linkern binary file in the bins/linkern/ folder is a modified one.
-   The code source have been slightly hacked in order to improve the randomness of the generated initial tours
+   The source codes have been slightly hacked in order to improve the randomness of the generated initial tours

 4. database paths can be modified in the "config.properties"

-5. there was a metric issue in the older version of the code (before Nov 14, 2016), please download the current version for comparison purposes
+5. there was a metric issue in the TTP objective function in the older version of the code (before Nov 14, 2016), please download the current version for comparison purposes